 Businesses and Cloud Technology

 The capabilities afforded to businesses through the use of cloud technology are changing the way business is done.
 The cloud has allowed businesses to become more flexible and efficient.
 It has reduced the costs of doing business.
+Taking a looking at AWS savings plans really shows how low-cost cloud technology can be.
+It might be worth it to consider for your business if running your own servers is starting to take a toll on your revenue.
 And in many cases, the cloud has become the platform for entire companies to operate on.
 Given all the advantages of using cloud technology, businesses cannot afford to not take advantage of the cloud.